Moana (character): Lego Disney Princess: Villains Unite

+Sofia The First: Royal Magic

+Moana will guest star in the series, with Auliʻi Cravalho reprising her role, with the series as a sequel to Sofia the First, entitled Sofia the First: Royal Magic.
+It will be the first time Moana and Sofia have interacted in a Disney series, with Moana providing "wisdom and guidance" to Sofia.

 Merchandise

 By 2019, Moana was inducted into the Disney Princess line-up, becoming the twelfth member of the media franchise, and toyline featuring female protagonists from various Disney animated films.
 In 2016, Disney released a Moana doll with sustainable packaging.
 On November 17, 2016, Disney released Moana: Rhythm Run, a premium mobile game as well as adding Moana content to Disney Stickers, Disney Crossy Road, Disney Emoji Blitz, Disney Story Central, and Disney Jigsaw Puzzles.
 On January 2, 2017, Disney released Moana: Island Life, a free-to-play mobile game.

 Theme parks

 Moana, as she appears in the Disney Parks.

 On November 16, 2016, prior to her film's release, Moana made her debut at Walt Disney World, doing meet-and-greets at Disney's Polynesian Resort.
 On November 18, 2016, Moana appeared in a surprise pre-parade of the Happy Birthday Mickey cavalcade in Disneyland Paris.
 On November 20, 2016, in Disneyland Paris, Moana began doing meet-and-greets at the Animation Station interactive post-show area of Art of Disney Animation.
 Since its debut on May 12, 2017, Moana appeared in Happily Ever After in Magic Kingdom, singing "How Far I'll Go".
 After Tokyo Disneyland's refurbishment of "It's A Small World", Moana and Pua were featured in the Polynesian scene.
 Since the stage show's opening on May 25, 2018, Moana performed in Moana: A Homecoming Celebration in Hong Kong Disneyland.
 Moana has also appeared in Summer Blast in Shanghai Disneyland since 2019.
 Since its opening on October 16, 2023, the day of the 100th anniversary of the Walt Disney company, Moana appeared in a new meet-and-greet location called Character Greetings, right located in next door to Journey of Water Pavilion in World Nature neighborhoods at EPCOT.